 - Now, you can see all the series’ are aligned as you want.
 Finally, click on the OK button.

-Thus, you can change the Excel stacked area chart order as your requirements.
+Thus, you can change the Excel stacked area chart order to your requirements.
 For instance, the outcome should look like this.

 To conclude, in this article, I have shown detailed steps to change the order of an Excel stacked area chart.
 I would suggest you go through the full article carefully and practice thoroughly.
 You can also download our practice workbook from here for free.
 I hope you find this article helpful and informative.
 If you have any further queries or recommendations, please feel free to comment here.